knpuniversity/symfony4/knpu/ep4-security/firewalls-authenticator.md

 a login form, there's a different base class that allows us to... well... do less work!

-Instead of `extends AbstractGuardAuthenticator` use `extends AbtractFormLoginAuthenticator`:
+Instead of `extends AbstractGuardAuthenticator` use `extends AbstractFormLoginAuthenticator`:

 [[[ code('bb12700cb9') ]]]